 - Real Story of Incident Response

 Learn from SolarWinds CISO's experience.
 Ransomware incident response for Norwegian energy service provider VOLUE.

 Joint Cyber Defense Collaborative (JCDC) established by CISA in August 2021.
-Build new mechanism to solve the problems of confusion of authority and ambiguity of responsibility, learned from mistakes in history.
+Build new mechanism to solve the problems of confusion of authority and ambiguity of responsibility, learnt from mistakes in history.

 Bridge of technical and non-technical.
 Classification of maturity with an assessment model.